lake-wg/authz/draft-selander-ace-ake-authz.md

 EAD_3 MAY contain an enrolment request, see e.g. CSR specified in {{I-D.mattsson-cose-cbor-cert-compress}}, or other request which the device is now authorized to make.

-EDHOC message_3 may be combined with an OSCORE request, see {{I-D.palombini-core-oscore-edhoc}}.
+EDHOC message_3 may be combined with an OSCORE request, see {{I-D.ietf-core-oscore-edhoc}}.

 #### Authenticator processing